Weekend getaways from Srinagar

 Khajjiar is one of the 160 in the world which preserves tropical resemblance to Switzerland.
 The place is blessed with natural beauty and pleasant climate.
 Ferociously vast expanse of green meadows and mildly dense forests with a glimpse of the glorious snow-clad Himalayan peaks make Khajjiar a perfect destination among tourists and travellers.
 The Gulmarg of Himachal Pradesh is another name used by locals to represent Khajjiar and serves as the starting point for treks to Chamba, Dalhousie and Kalatop Wildlife Sanctuary among others.
 Indeed, trekking is the best way to explore Khajjiar.
 Not much is written about Khajjiar's history but temples from the 12th century still intact and presents magnificent grandeur here.

-Gulmarg (translation: "Meadow of Flowers") is a town, a hill station, a popular skiing destination and a notified area committee in Baramula district in the Indian state of Jammu and Kashmir.
-The town is sitiuated in the Pir Pinjal range in the western the Himalayas and is within miles of the Line of Control between India and Pakistan.
-The town is accessible from Srinagar by road via Tangmarg.
-The road climbs uphill in the last 12 kilometres to Gulmarg passing through forests of pine and fir.
+A hill station with vastly popular as skiing destination among tourists.
+The road climbs uphill in the last 12 km to Gulmarg passing through forests of pine and fir.
 Winter sports like skiing, tobogganing, snowboarding and heli-skiing take place on the slopes of Mount Apharwat reachable by a Gondola lift.

 The Great Himalayan National Park (GHNP) as a natural site has been inscribed into the UNESCO World Heritage list.
 Mystical glaciers and unique ecological conditions of the Western Himalayas were salient features responsible for the park.
-The rare and endemic nature of many animal and plant communities at GHNP are of great interest to the travellers who love adventure and nature.
+The rare and endemic nature of many animal and plant communities at GHNP are of great interest to the travelers who love adventure and nature.
 A sight of the mysterious snow leopard is a visual enjoyment for wildlife photographers and untamed life lovers.
-The unique ecological aspects of the Western Himalaya led to the creation of this park.
 Sparse human populations, exotic flora and fauna, camping and trekking adventures counts as the reason to visit here.

 The second highest village in the world which is connected by motorable road and is the highest habitat village in the world which has its own polling station during elections.
 Watching the night sky from Kibber is an amazing experience.
 The place where you should step down from your vehicle when you reach and take a tour of the village, meet locals and have food at cafes which serve mountain food.
 The village is popular among adventure enthusiasts as well.
 Dandmachan peak here is popular with trekkers and mountaineers.
 The barren landscape, rivers and mountains and gompas make it a photographer’s paradise.